SoftUni-Internal/interactive-content/RO/02-Generics-RO/01-Generics-in-Java.md

 - **Type casting is not required** - there is no need to typecast the object
 - **Compile-Time Checking** - the type is checked at compile-time

-It is always better for a problem to be discovered during compile-time , rather than at runtime.
+It is always better for a problem to be discovered during compile-time, rather than at runtime.

 [/slide]